geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 ``ServiceContext`` provides access to detail on the current request, and the user session.

-When creating a ServiceContext you are responsible for manging its use on the current thread and any cleanup.
+When creating a ServiceContext you are responsible for managing its use on the current thread and any cleanup.

 Using auto-closable:
 ```